Tommahawk65/MS1-new-/README.md

 7. Press 'enter' to create your clone.

 ## Credits
 - The text for the Home page was taken from Wikipedia https://en.wikipedia.org/wiki/The_1975
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
-- The box shadow effect on the images and buttons was created by Tiffany Rayside (https://codepen.io/tmrDevelops/pen/VeRvKX)
+- The back text outline feature was taken from stack overflow (see style.css) (https://stackoverflow.com/questions/14310154/how-do-i-set-a-background-color-for-the-width-of-text-not-the-width-of-the-enti)

 ### Media

-- The header hero image was taken from (https://i.redd.it/ujaqgg3dya021.jpg)
+- The navbar logo image was taken from (https://i.redd.it/ujaqgg3dya021.jpg)
 - The images of the band on  the home page were taken from (https://www.thefader.com/2019/09/12/the-1975-notes-on-a-conditional-form-interview)
 - I used Spotify and YouTube to embed the media content (https://vimeo.com/77177308)(https://open.spotify.com/playlist/2XJHmI31uAsaSQTjPqcAPk?si=4860823d6a104d68)